luxfi/xwallet/README.md

-# Lux Wallet
+# xwallet

-Lux Wallet is an open-source browser plugin for the DeFi ecosystem, providing users with a better-to-use and more secure multi-chain experience.
+Lux Wallet is an open-source browser extension for the defi ecosystem, providing users with a better-to-use and more secure multi-chain experience.

 ## Install

-You can download the latest Lux [here](https://github.com/luxfi/xwallet).
+You can download the latest Lux Wallet [here](https://github.com/luxfi/xwallet).

 ## Guideline for Integrating Lux Wallet